 Because if their parent is Cluster B and finds out the child has a good relationship with you, they are likely to be treated in ways that boggle the mind as abuses.
 The Cluster B parent is likely to do things like withholding affection or necessary items like back to school clothes, shoes, books, tuition, or to refuse to interact with a child who has anything positive to say about a targeted grandparent.

 Children are not born into the world seeing their grandparent as their primary caretaker.
 That job — to the chagrin of most men — falls on the mother who bore them.
-The father, as co-parent with legal rights, contributes half that child’s DNA.
+The father, as a co-parent with legal rights, contributes half that child’s DNA.

 In the event the CO-PARENT does not want his or her in-laws having access to the grandchildren, even the bio parent has an obligation to respect those wishes.
 If they are put in the position where, say, they were abused as a child and confided it to their partner — imagine the partner’s horror being told that an adult child under the influence of their abuser is going to override their safety concerns as well as their parental right to decide who can or cannot spend time with their child?